- Best Inverter Generator Reviews 2019

 Champion Power Equipment 75531i 3100 Watt Inverter Generator

 Housed in a sleek cube design, the Champion 75531i is one of the best inverter generators ever, it produces a peak 3100 Wattage and 2800 Watts while running from a huge 171cc Champion 4 stroke OHV gasoline engine.
-This RV ready inverter generator is the ultimate choice for all mega appliances that would have otherwise needed two small inverter generators paralleled to produce the required watts.
+This RV ready generator is the ultimate choice for all mega appliances that would have otherwise needed two small inverter generators paralleled to produce the required watts.

 - It produces 58 decibels of noise at 25% load, ultra silent and offers minimal disturbance while in use.